The Danger Signs of Cauda Equina Syndrome

 Lack of sensation or weakness in the legs

-All of the symptoms above could be a symptom of Cauda Equina– please contact your GP or A&E department immediately.
+All of the symptoms above could be a symptom of Cauda Equina – please contact your GP or A&E department immediately if you are experiencing them.

 Without urgent treatment the damage can be permanent.

-At Jobling Gowler, we are specialist Clinical Negligence Solicitors who have extensive experience in handling such complex and life debilitating injuries.
-Gill Peate, Head of our Clinical Negligence team.
-Gill was previously a ward sister and brings a wealth of medical insight to our nationally recommended team of legal professionals.
+Jobling Gowler, are specialist Clinical Negligence solicitors who have extensive experience in handling complex and life debilitating injuries such as these.
+Gill Peate, is the Head of our Clinical Negligence team and was previously a Ward Sister.
+She therefore brings a wealth of unique medical insight to our nationally recommended team of legal professionals.

-We have successfully acted for a number of clients who have suffered missed Cauda Equina injuries.
-Our senior partner, Simon Gowler, has a special interest in this area.
-Simon recently settled two of these types of claim, one of which achieved a seven-figure settlement, the largest recorded settlement of this type.
+Previously, we have successfully acted for a number of clients who have suffered missed Cauda Equina injuries.
+We have recently settled a number of these types of claim, one of which achieved a seven-figure settlement, the largest recorded settlement of this type.

 If you believe that you or a loved one may have suffered because of missed or delayed diagnosis, then please contact one of our specialist solicitors who will be happy to arrange an initial free consultation.
-Please call today on 01625 614250 or contact us via email at firstname.lastname@example.org
+Please call today on 01625 614250 or complete the enquiries form below: